 - Exam access arrangements

-If you don’t have an EHCP but still have SEN then ALS will produce a bespoke support plan (ALS5) outlining the support you need at college.
-This will be provided by the curriculum departments.
+If you don’t have an EHCP but still have SEN/D then ALS will produce a bespoke support plan (ALS5) outlining the support you need at college.
+This will be provided by the department you are studying in.

 Transition to Barnsley College

-The Additional Learning Support team will help you with your transition to us, whatever the course you will be starting in September.
-You will meet one of our coordinators during your Year 10 and 11 Review at school.
-They will be able to explain what is offered at Barnsley College and how you will be supported during your time here.
-We have produced a set of handbooks for you to see what we offer at Barnsley College!
-It gives you all the information you want to know, click on the courses your interested in and see if its right for you!
+The Additional Learning Support team will help you with your transition to us, whatever course you will be starting in September.
+If you are look to study at Barnsley College you can choose to invite one of the ALS coordinators during your Year 10 and 11 Review at school.
+They will be able to explain what courses are offered at Barnsley College and how you will be supported before you start and during your time at College.

-You can come and speak to us during the college’s Open Days, we will be able to tell you about the support we offer.
-Once you have applied to a course, ALS will be able to offer tours of the areas you are interested in, across the many Barnsley College campus’.
-The curriculum areas will also offer taster days in the Summer to give you an idea of what the course will be like.
+You can come and speak to us during the College’s Open Days, we will be able to tell you about the support we offer.
+Once you have applied to a course, ALS will be able to offer tours of the areas you are interested in, across the many campuses.
+After your interview, the department may offer taster days in the Summer to give you an idea of what the course will be like.

-If you have an Educational Health Care Plan, one of our coordinators will be invited to attend your Year 10 and 11 Annual Review at school.
+If you have an EHCP, one of our coordinators can be invited to attend your Year 10 and 11 Annual Review at school.
 They will offer advice on the courses offered at Barnsley College and provide you with the information on the support available to you if you study at Barnsley College.

 Meet the ALS Co-ordinators

-Once you have declared a learning need and/or disability.
-Additional Learning Support will contact you to organise assessment.
+Once you have declared a learning need and/or disability on your application form.
+Additional Learning Support (ALS) will contact you to organise an assessment.
 ALS will send out an ALS 2 Questionnaire and a confirmation letter with your appointment time, date and place.
-You or parent/carer will need to fill in the ALS 2 Questionnaire with as much detail as possible before you return it back.
+You or parent/carer will need to fill in the ALS 2 Questionnaire with as much detail as possible before you return it back to us.

-Our ALS initial assessment is where you meet one of the ALS coordinators, who will discuss your learning needs and how to best support you whilst in college.
-During the initial assessment the coordinator will use an ALS 3 to find out your about previous education and support you had at school.
-A support plan (ALS5) outlining the support that will be available to you, will be produced.
+Our ALS initial assessment is where you meet one of the ALS coordinators or SEN Advisor, who will discuss your learning needs and how to best support you whilst in College.
+During your initial assessment the coordinator will use an ALS 3 to find out your about previous education and support you had at school.
+ALS will produce a Support plan (ALS 5) outlining the support you need at College.

-Each academic year you will have an annual review of your Education Health Care Plan (EHCP) which takes place at college.
-There will be yourself and family members/advocate, TIAG, staff from the college and other professionals at the meeting.
-The purpose of the meeting is to discuss the progress you are making at college, your mid and long term plans, what is working well, what you might require support with and your aspirations for the future.
+Each year at College you will have an annual review of your EHCP which takes place at College.
+At your review there will be yourself and family members/advocate, TIAG, staff from the college and other professionals.
+The purpose of the meeting is to discuss the progress you are making at College, your mid and long term plans, what is working well, what you might require support with and your aspirations for the future.
 We will also review your EHCP to see if anything needs updating.
 The meeting can take anything from 1-2 hours.